GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 chmod +x ./mvnw
 ```

-### Exercise 1: Introduction
+### Exercise 1: Write a GET Request

 For this exercise we will be adding a new endpoint to handle a simple GET request.

 - Move to the `src/main/.../DemoController.java` file
 - Start writing the code to handle a simple GET request based on the javadoc comment.
-Just press enter and wait a couple of seconds, Copilot will generate the code for you.
+- Just press enter and wait a couple of seconds, Copilot will generate the code for you.
 - Alternatively, you can test the Copilot inline feature by pressing `ctrl/⌘ + i`.
 Then write in the text box the desired behaviour.

+You can now run the application and then test it with curl.

+1. Run the spring app: `./mvnw spring-boot:run`
+2. Test with curl: `curl -v http://localhost:8080/hello?key=world`
+3. If you are using GitHub `Codespaces`, replace localhost:8080 with actual `Codespaces` url.

+### Exercise 2: Write a Test Case

+There is an existing unit test `src/test/.../CopilotDemoApplicationTests.java`, run below command to test it.

 - run `./mvnw test`
 - If the test passed you should see something like this: